Learn something new every day

-Not all transmitters are compatible with all MP3 players.
-Before purchasing an FM transmitter you'll want to make sure that your MP3 player is compatible with that particular transmitter.
-Typically, the product packaging will provide this information.
-You'll also want to consider the power source before purchasing an FM transmitter.
-While most transmitters are battery driven, have a connector which allows it to be plugged into a car's cigarette lighter; this option is popular for those planning to use their transmitters in the car.
+Not all transmitters are compatible with all music players.
+Before purchasing an FM transmitter, consumers would be wise to do a bit of research to be sure all components will work together.
+Power sourcing is also an important consideration.
+While most transmitters are battery driven, some also have a separate connector that allows them to be plugged into a car's cigarette lighter.
+This option is popular for those planning to use their transmitters for longer road trips.

 I thought these were largely obsolete with the advent of auxiliary jacks that are built into most modern car audio systems and allow any device with a headphone jack to be connected directly.